argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### Define the training strategy

+Now that we have our baseline model and loss function in place, it's time to define the training arguments that will guide the fine-tuning process.
+Since this work was done on an Apple M2 Pro, we need to make some adjustments to ensure a smooth training experience.

-With the baseline model and the loss ready, let's define the training arguments.
-This model was fine-tuned in an `Apple M2 Pro`, and there's a slight modification that must be made.
-Other than setting a smaller `per_device_train_batch_size` and `per_device_eval_batch_size` due to the small amount of resources with respect to the original blog post, we have to remove the `tf32` and `bf16` precision as these aren't supported, as well as the optimizer `adamw_torch_fused` (this optimizer can also be used in a Google Colab notebook, and the training can be done decently fast there too):
+To accommodate the limited resources of our machine, we'll reduce the `per_device_train_batch_size` and `per_device_eval_batch_size` compared to the original blog post.
+Additionally, we'll need to remove the `tf32` and `bf16` precision options, as they're not supported on this device.
+Furthermore, we'll swap out the `adamw_torch_fused` optimizer, which can be used in a Google Colab notebook for faster training.
+By making these modifications, we'll be able to fine-tune our model:

 ```python
 from sentence_transformers import SentenceTransformerTrainingArguments